mathbunnyru/clio/docs/build-clio.md

 conan remote add --index 0 ripple http://18.143.149.228:8081/artifactory/api/conan/dev
 ```

-Now you should be able to download the prebuilt `xrpl` package on supported platforms.
+Now you should be able to download the prebuilt dependencies (including `xrpl` package) on supported platforms.

 #### Conan lockfile